drupalprojects/project/usage/README.txt

-This module is *ONLY* useful to record usage statistics for a site that has setup project/release/project-release-serve-history.php and expects clients (for example, core's update module) to check for updates about available releases.
+This module is *ONLY* useful to record usage statistics for a site that expects clients (for example, core's update module) to check for updates about available releases.

 ** MOST SITES SHOULD NOT ENABLE THIS MODULE **